 Glenfinnan House Hotel, Glenfinnan

-On the idyllic shores of Loch Shiel, Glenfinnan House Hotel is beautifully presented and warm and welcoming.
-In true country style, the house is like visiting a second home!
+On the idyllic shores of Loch Shiel, Glenfinnan House Hotel is beautifull, warm and welcoming.
+In true country style, the house is like visiting a second home.
 Fresh flowers and Jacobite-themed paintings bring its history to life.
-For your highland wedding it can seat up to 50 for a special three, four or five course wedding breakfast.
+For your Highland wedding, it can seat up to 50 for a special wedding breakfast.

 Trigony House, Thornhill

-Surrounded by hills and farmland, Trigony House is a wonderful country house that combines comforting luxury with unrivalled hospitality.
-In an idyllic spot in Dumfries, Trigony offers award-winning food and a real sense of intimacy for your special day.
+Surrounded by hills and farmland, Trigony House is a wonderful country house that combines comforting luxury with excellent hospitality.
+In an idyllic spot in Dumfries, Trigony offers award-winning food and a real sense of intimacy.

 Seaham Hall, Seaham

 A spectacular example of how to update a valued historic building, Seaham Hall has a rich history and abundance of style within its walls.
-Perched on a clifftop on the Durham coastline it has the best of both worlds, and is an immaculate wedding location.
-Featuring imaginative menus and a number of different spaces, this venue really is a show-stopper inside and out.
+Perched on a clifftop on the Durham coastline it has the best of both worlds and is an immaculate wedding location.
+Featuring imaginative menus and varied venue space, this venue is a show-stopper inside and out.

 Hotel Terra Vina, New Forest

 Owners Nina and Gerard Basset OBE transformed this red brick Victorian villa into a contemporary boutique hotel when they bought it in 2007.
-Gerard Basset is an award-winning sommelier, co-founder of Hotel du Vin and has reputable qualifications attesting to his knowledge of wine.
-Hotel Terra Vina looks particularly resplendent against a snowy New Forest scene in the winter months!
+Gerard Basset is an award-winning sommelier and co-founder of Hotel du Vin.
+He has reputable qualifications attesting to his knowledge of wine.
+Hotel Terra Vina looks particularly resplendent against a snowy New Forest scene in the winter months.

-A Grade I listed Elizabethan mansion surrounded by terraces, topiary and lawns, Askham Hall is a mixture of antiques and bohemian English furnishings.
-Reception rooms are filled with books, paintings and views that stretch across the gardens, fells and the River Lowther.
+Finally, Askham Hall is a Grade I listed Elizabethan mansion surrounded by terraces, topiary and lawns.
+It has a mixture of antiques and bohemian English furnishings.
+The reception rooms are filled with books, paintings and views that stretch across the gardens, fells and the River Lowther.
 There are 15 bedrooms in the house and a spa in the grounds, too.
-The best bit is…weddings are hosted in a converted ancient oak beamed barn!
+The best bit is that the weddings will be in a converted ancient oak beamed barn.
 You can decorate the barn as you wish and they can cater for any number up to 320 people.